AdnanHodzic/auto-cpufreq/README.md

 `systemctl status auto-cpufreq`

+If install has been performed as part of snap package, daemon status can be verified by running:

+`systemctl status snap.auto-cpufreq.service.service`

 ### Remove - auto-cpufreq daemon

 auto-cpufreq daemon and its systemd service, along with all its persistent changes can be removed by running: